Circadian rhythm: In plants

 The central oscillator generates a self-sustaining rhythm and is driven by two interacting feedback loops that are active at different times of day.
-The morning loop consists of CCA1 (Circadian and Clock-Associated 1) and LHY (Late Elongated Hypocotyl), which encode closely related MYB transcription factors that regulate circadian rhythms in Arabidopsis, as well as PRR 7 and 9 (Pseudo-Response Regulators.)
+The morning loop consists of circadian and clock-associated 1 (CCA1) and late elongated hypocotyl (LHY), which encode closely related MYB transcription factors that regulate circadian rhythms in Arabidopsis, as well as pseudo-response regulators PRR7 and PRR9.
 The evening loop consists of GI (Gigantea) and ELF4, both involved in regulation of flowering time genes.
 When CCA1 and LHY are overexpressed (under constant light or dark conditions), plants become arrhythmic, and mRNA signals reduce, contributing to a negative feedback loop.
 Gene expression of CCA1 and LHY oscillates and peaks in the early morning, whereas TOC1 gene expression oscillates and peaks in the early evening.
 While it was previously hypothesised that these three genes model a negative feedback loop in which over-expressed CCA1 and LHY repress TOC1 and over-expressed TOC1 is a positive regulator of CCA1 and LHY, it was shown in 2012 by Andrew Millar and others that TOC1, in fact, serves as a repressor not only of CCA1, LHY, and PRR7 and 9 in the morning loop but also of GI and ELF4 in the evening loop.
 This finding and further computational modeling of TOC1 gene functions and interactions suggest a reframing of the plant circadian clock as a triple negative-component repressilator model rather than the positive/negative-element feedback loop characterizing the clock in mammals.

 In 2018, researchers found that the expression of PRR5 and TOC1 hnRNA nascent transcripts follows the same oscillatory pattern as processed mRNA transcripts rhythmically in A. thaliana.
 LNKs binds to the 5'region of PRR5 and TOC1 and interacts with RNAP II and other transcription factors.
 Moreover, RVE8-LNKs interaction enables a permissive histone-methylation pattern (H3K4me3) to be modified and the histone-modification itself parallels the oscillation of clock gene expression.

 It has previously been found that matching a plant's circadian rhythm to its external environment's light and dark cycles has the potential to positively affect the plant.
 Researchers came to this conclusion by performing experiments on three different varieties of Arabidopsis thaliana.
 One of these varieties had a normal 24-hour circadian cycle.
 The other two varieties were mutated, one to have a circadian cycle of more than 27 hours, and one to have a shorter than normal circadian cycle of 20 hours.